How does Frontline select local authorities to work with?

 We have two cohorts running each year, one starting in the spring and one in the autumn.
 Each programme lasts around 10 months and most sessions throughout this period will happen in your local authority; their exact timings will be flexible and work around your schedule.
 The only fixed dates will be the residential modules, and we will ensure you know these well in advance of committing to the programme.

 Where will the residential modules be based?

-Our residentials take place in York at the Marriott hotel.
-This is a four-star hotel and you’re well looked after.
-The residential modules are over two weekdays (usually Tuesday – Wednesday).
-We invite all leaders to arrive the night before in order to enjoy time with their colleagues and to fully engage with the learning.
-As we grow and work with new local authorities we will continue to review the location of the residentials.
+Our residentials currently take place at a four-star hotel in Sheffield.
+The residential modules run over two weekdays (Tuesday and Wednesday) but we invite all Firstline leaders to arrive on the Monday afternoon so that they can enjoy an evening with their colleagues and fully engage with the learning.
+As we grow and work with new local authorities, we will continue to review the location of the residentials.